 7. Get vitamin D from the sun and exercise.
 Move your body daily, even if it’s just tidying the house.
 Go for a walk in the forest, park or anywhere in nature.

 8. Rest in bed for 9 hours with the lights off.
 You may get anywhere from 7-8 hours of sleep.
+Track your sleep with an Oura ring so you know what changes you need to make to achieve optimal sleep to repair your body.

 9. We planned to go on a holiday during the fertile week with no screen time but didn’t get around to doing it.
 A change of scenery and a relaxing environment would have been nice!

 11. Taper off work to relax your nervous system.
 Or quit all together – IF you can.
+Maybe now is the time to change careers or fully settle down if conceiving if starting a family is the number one priority in your life.

 Number 10 and 11 were the last 2 things I did shortly before conceiving.
 At some point, I could feel the anxiety in my body when dealing with certain people or things.
 The strong physical manifestation of stress made me think – could this be why I’m not getting pregnant?
-My quality was suffering because of this stress.
+My quality of life was suffering because of this stress.
 So I chose myself and my family.
 A change in priorities gave me the bandwidth to focus on my well-being beyond diet and sleep hygiene.

 Yet I was still tired of trying and mentally gave up.
 So we booked in for IVF.
 I must note that our doctor requested a HyCoSy scan (also similar to HSG in some countries) and he did mention it sometimes does or does not result in a pregnancy.
 I did not think much of it.
 I did not keep my hopes up.
 I just let go of all expectations because IVF was around the corner… Less than a month after, a natural miracle happened.